vitellaro-matteo/rag-sql-agent/README.md

 3. **Schema doesn't fit.** With 50+ tables, stuffing full DDL into context wastes tokens and confuses the model.
 RAG retrieval over chunked schema documentation surfaces only relevant context.

-4. **Opaque failures.** When the answer is wrong, a single prompt gives you no signal about *where* it went wrong — was the question misunderstood?
+4. **Opaque failures.** When the answer is wrong, a single prompt gives you no signal about *where* it went wrong, was the question misunderstood?
 Was the schema context insufficient?
 Was the SQL syntactically wrong?
 Separate agents produce separate trace events.

 5. **No reasoning chain.** Stakeholders can't trust a system that produces SQL from a black box.
 Explicit chain-of-thought (understand → plan → construct → verify) makes the system auditable.